 The links below take you to more detailed descriptions of the classes.

 The Design, Performance and Commissioning Issues classes are intended to provide a technical overview of the targeted system with a field orientation by providing a layman's perspective on the engineering and operational issues.
 The classes typically include interactive exercises that use SketchUp Models and common/free software based tools and other free resources to illustrate basic energy and assessment calculations.
 They are complemented by self study materials and are intended to inform those who would like to know a bit more about the subject systems and to support students taking or planning to take the Existing Building Commissioning Workshop Series.

 The information on the Pacific Energy Center Design, Performance and Commissioning Issues Classes page of the website offers downloads of the material from the latest session of the class and will give you a sense of the topics we cover.
 We are always adding to the list; for example we recently created a series on heat pumps given how electrification is driving the industry more and more in that direction.

 Existing Building Commissioning Workshop Series

-The class uses the Pacific Energy Center systems as a "living lab" to learn and develop commissioning skills and techniques.
+The class also includes two field weeks where the attendees visit the project buildings of current and former attendees.
+The facilities serve as a "living lab" to allow the class to practice and develop commissioning skills and techniques.
 While the focus of the class is existing building commissioning, the technical skills learned will also apply to new construction commissioning and ongoing commissioning/daily operations.

 If you would like a little more information, the left link below will let you download a brochure Ryan created which includes a bit more information, testimonials, and the anticipated schedule for the upcoming year.
 The link on the right will let you download a paper Ryan presented at ACEEE that includes an overview of the training series, training modules examples, and examples of student projects, including the energy savings data associated with them.
 And this link takes you to a blog post that describes the class in a bit more detail.